July 15, 2021

 Suhas Eswarappa Prameela, a current PhD candidate at John Hopkins University, served as a mentor for the AEOP Undergraduate Apprenticeship program in the summer of 2019.
 Suhas says that the program not only provides benefits to students and young professionals but can be a way for postsecondary institutions to work towards goals of the greater STEM community– like building a more diverse and equitable workforce.

-“Institutions get the opportunity to host talented and hard-working undergraduates with AEOP that in turn allows them to work on projects that are deemed important for the US Army,” said Suhas.
+“Institutions get the opportunity to host talented and hard-working undergraduates with AEOP that in turn allows them to work on projects that are deemed important for the US U.S. Army,” said Suhas.
 “These undergraduates bring diversity to the student population, enriching the summer experience of many on campus.
 Hosting AEOP apprentices also provides an opportunity for graduate students at that site to gain invaluable mentorship experience.
 Furthermore, AEOP provides networking opportunities and the possible return of these undergraduate interns as full-time students for further studies.”

 Suhashas maintained close relationships with many of his mentees.

 “I have had the great opportunity to serve as an AEOP mentor for 4 students so far.
 I am still in touch with all of them and very happy to see them doing great things in their careers.”

 For more information on the AEOP High School and Undergraduate Apprenticeship programs, click here.
 We hope to see you there next summer!

 Visit our Program Volunteers page for a tool to find the best opportunity for you.

 The eCYBERMISSION Mini-Grant is intended to support teachers/program leaders as they implement eCYBERMISSION with their teams.
 Educators (formal and informal) of students in grades 6-9 are encouraged to apply.
 Special consideration is given to Title 1 schools and to those with underserved/ under-represented populations.